Calgary Stampede: Economic impact and tourism

 While 70 percent of Stampede attendees are from the Calgary region, officials work to promote the event across the globe.
 As such, the Calgary Stampede is known around the world.
 The Stampede draws foreign visitors primarily from the United States, the United Kingdom and Australia, and is experiencing growing attendance by tourists from Asia and South America.

-A 2019 Conference Board of Canada Report found the annual economic impact of the Calgary Stampede’s year-round activities generated $540.8 million across the province of Alberta.
+A 2019 Conference Board of Canada Report found the annual economic impact of the Calgary Stampede's year-round activities generated $540.8 million across the province of Alberta.
 The 10-day event accounted for $282.5 million of that amount.
 In Calgary alone, the year-round activities of the Stampede accounted for $449.8 million.
 Of that, 227.4 million was generated by the 10-day Stampede.

+In 2025, Stampede organizers reported that the 10-day event was on pace to surpass the all-time attendance record set in 2024, with over 812,000 visitors counted by July 8 and a single-day attendance of 193,033 on TC Energy Community Day.
+The 2025 event was estimated to generate an economic impact of approximately $282 million, in line with the 2019 report.

 Stampede officials estimated in 2009 that the city of Calgary had a gross economic impact of $172.4 million from the ten-day event alone, with a wider provincial total of $226.7 million.
 In terms of economic impact, the Stampede is the highest grossing festival in Canada, ahead of Ottawa's Winterlude, the Canadian National Exhibition in Toronto, and the Just for Laughs festival in Montreal.
 Additionally, Stampede officials estimate that for every dollar spent at Stampede Park, tourists spend $2.65 in the rest of the city.
 A poll conducted in 2011 found that 40 percent of Calgarians who intended to attend the Stampede expected to spend $150–$400 over the course of the event, and 7 percent stated that they would spend more than that.